borosr/flutter-screenshot/README.md

 A tool which helps in multi device screenshot creation for Flutter projects.

-**Currently Android is not supported, but it planned in the nearest future!**

 ## Requirements
 1. Go 1.15 or later, to install this project
 2. Installed Xcode and simulator
-3. (Optional) Installed Android emulator and avdmanager
+3. Installed Android emulator, avdmanager and adb (e.x.: [Command Line Tools](https://developer.android.com/studio#downloads))
 4. Flutter Integration tests
 5. Extend Integration tests with screenshot calls